Overview

 -

-The user is the Admin Group in the user group.
+The user is in the Admin user group.

 -